fishinwind/workshop/content/Syllabus.rst

 Course Description
 ==================

-**The Genome Informatics Workshop is a hands-on tutorial of skills needed to process large genomics data sets and visualize their results.
+**The Genome Analysis Workshop is a hands-on tutorial of skills needed to process large genomics data sets and visualize their results.
 The class is taught from the standpoint of biologist with practical goals (e.g. to interpret the results of a sequencing-based experiment and gain